Welcome to Matrix Education

 Name: Iris Huang ATAR: 99.50 School: Hornsby Girls High School Subjects: English Advanced, Mathematics Extension 1, Mathematics Extension 2, Chemistry and Biology. |

-Despite their different personalities and schedules, these students all followed a few key study habits to become high achievers!
+While, of course, every student has their own personality and schedules, these students do share a few powerful habits that held them become high achievers!

-This approach helped them focus revision where it mattered most — on personal weak spots, not general content.
+This approach helped them focus revision where it mattered most: on personal weak spots, not just general content.

 How you can implement it: